 Inflation means that you get less for the same amount of money you needed before.
 The prices of goods and services rise in price while your money’s purchasing power decreases.
 There are many theories and sometimes opposing views about what actually causes inflation and its effects on the economy.

-The reason behind demand-pull inflation is increasing demand due to higher private and government spending.
+During a demand-pull inflation, demand is increased due to higher private and government spending.

 Cost-Push inflation happens because of a price increase during manufacture of goods that ultimately increases the market price to buyers.

-Built-In inflation leads to rising prices as a result of suppliers raising their prices because inflation-linked labor contracts with their employees force them to raise wages, leading to a “price/wage inflationary spiral”.
+Built-In inflation leads to rising prices as a result of suppliers raising their prices.

 In today’s scientific view, the mainstream agreement is that inflation depends on the growth of the money supply relative to economic growth - inflation is the result once money is “printed” faster than it is demanded.